01 of 09

 Patio Surfaces: Concrete

-It would be difficult to find anything more versatile and adaptable than concrete for a patio floor.
-The time-tested recipe combines a mixture of sand, water, cement, and gravel and offers even more options than brick.
+It would be hard to find anything more versatile and adaptable than concrete for a patio floor.
+This time-tested recipe combines a mixture of sand, water, cement, and gravel and offers even more options than brick.

 By using well-constructed forms, concrete can mold and conform to nearly any surface shape. is durable and easy to maintain.
 It's durable and easy-to-maintain finish can be: